 Regulation is often viewed as a hurdle preventing the industry from capitalizing on better user experiences.
 However, a larger factor would be reluctance to embrace technology in new ways.
 Instead, we continue to embrace what hasn’t worked including disparate systems requiring heavy integration that costs a lot of money but still can’t and may never do what is possible.

-Insurers and brokers can supercharge a customer-centric focus through the expanded use of automation and artificial intelligence.
+Insurers can supercharge a customer-centric focus through the expanded use of automation and artificial intelligence.
 Full automation can cut costs, improve service, throughput and capacity.
 AI, from machine learning to chatbot technology can greatly enhance the customer experience.